flavienbwk/book-devops/eng/README.md

 All these tasks contribute to reducing the technical debt of your codebase and facilitate the deployment of your projects, ensuring the effectiveness of the standards defined by your DevOps teams.

-It's common to hear about a continuous integration _pipeline_ (in French "chaîne d'intégration continue"), which accompanies other terms in the CI/CD tech universe.
+It's common to hear about a so-called continuous integration "pipeline", which accompanies other terms in the CI/CD tech universe.
 Let's define the most common ones:

 - **Job**: a task/script triggered automatically upon an event
 - **Pipeline**: a sequence of _jobs_